2020 NBA Playoff Jerseys

 (Victor Oladipo)

 The Pacers’ current City Edition uniforms are great.
-Truly inspired by their locale, these uniforms utilize a racetrack checker pattern down the front in an asymmetrical composition, a nod to car racing in the state.
+Truly inspired by their locale, these uniforms utilize a finishline-flag checker pattern down the front in an asymmetrical composition, a nod to car racing in the state.
 Also one of the few jerseys on which I find that the sponsorship logo does not disrupt the design that badly, and is about as tasteful as jersey advertising can be.
 One thing that I would have designed differently would be to make the checkered panel continuous through the waistband of the shorts, making it one solid line down the front of the jersey.
 Nonetheless, these are one of my favorite designs in today’s NBA.